Iankimble/BLCH_Python/ProjectPrompts.md

 For todays assignment you will begin brainstorming your python program project.
 For now, take what we've discussed and learned about the design process to develop a program idea.

+Your file name should be yourName_projectPrompt.md

+ex. iank_projectPrompt.md

+Your file should be formatted as an MD file.
+Similar to the assignment from yesterday.

 **DO NOT PUT LIMITS ON YOURSELF OR WHAT YOU CAN DEVELOP** whatever you elect to design, you can do it with Python.